Nonfiction Books for 9 Year Olds (4th Grade)

 I’ve poured over this book because the writing is engaging and the information about unusual animals who live together is interesting.
 I particularly love the funny dialogue bubbles of conversation between animal duos that you haven’t ever heard about — like warthogs and banded mongooses or ruby-throated hummingbirds and spiders– and why they’re paired up.

-How to Go Anywhere (And Not Get Lost): A Guide to Navigation for Young Adventurers by Hans Aschim, illustrated by Andres Lozano
+How to Go Anywhere (And Not Get Lost): A Guide to Navigation for Young Adventurers written by Hans Aschim, illustrated by Andres Lozano

 Rocket to the Moon: Big Ideas That Changed the World by Don Brown